boboyevum/circle_ranking_algorithm/README.md

 # Circle Feed Ranking Algorithm

 ## Project Goal
 The goal is to build a ranking algorithm for Circle's feed to improve user engagement and user experience.
-The aim is to show users the most relevant, interesting, and fresh posts, rather than just the most popular or the most recent.
+The aim is to show users the most relevant, interesting, and fresh posts, rather than just the most recent.

 ## Folder Structure
 ```